sandialabs/slycat/docs/setup-server.rst

   will be used to startup the other processes.
 * sshd - Installs an SSH server on top of the supervisord image, and configures supervisord to automatically start it when the container is run.
-* slycat - Installs the Slycat server and its dependencies atop the sshd image.
+* slycat - Installs the Slycat server and its dependencies atop the sshd image, and configures supervisord to automatically start it when the container is run.

 The main differences between platforms will be in how you install the various dependencies.
 One platform - such as Fedora 20 in our Dockerfile - installs the Python h5py module and its compiled hdf5 library dependency using a single yum package, where another platform - such as Centos 6 - provides a yum package for hdf5, but no package for the Python h5py module, so you have to use pip to install it.
 Unfortunately, we can't enumerate all the possibilities here, so you'll have to begin with the packages listed in the Dockerfile, and generalize to your platform.

 Configuring Slycat Web Server
 -----------------------------